Cyrken/html-css/box-model/README.md

 The default box model layout system in websites doesn’t work very well with responsive and flexible websites.
 It’s best to change to a newer layout system so everything works more smoothly.

-The newer layout system is called “Border Box” and changes the math used with calculating widths and heights of boxes.
+The newer layout system is called “Border Box” and changes the math used when calculating widths and heights of boxes.

 ![](box-model-border-box.png)